LARKFIELDS INFANT SCHOOL: 2022-23

 In year admissions

 Admission into school throughout the academic year is decided by the governors of the school.
 Application forms can be obtained from the school or printed from the attachment below.
+The timeframe for dealing with applications can also be found below.

 Applications for admission to year groups other than the intake year group will be considered in relation to the published admission limit which applied when the year group was first admitted to the school, subject to infant class size restrictions.
 If places are available within the year group, the child will be admitted.
 If there are more applications than places available, the oversubscription criteria used for first admissions (please see above) will be used to determine which child can be offered a place.